Frequently Asked Questions

 When will construction commence and when will it be finished?

-Construction will commence the first quarter of 2019 and be completed in the fourth quarter 2021.
+Construction will commence the first half of 2019 and be completed in 2023.

 Will health services be maintained during construction?